CenaAshoori/A-star-path-finding-in-matrix/README.md

 # A star path finding in matrix
-In this repo we'll Find the shortest path in matrix (with Connected Edges and without it) by A*
+In this repo we'll Find the shortest path in matrix (with Connected Edges and without it) by Uniform Cost , A* , Greedy

 ## Quick start :